Traveler's Guide

 Information and weight limits

-Vélo Québec Voyages will transport your luggage from one stopover to the next.
-We accept only one piece of luggage per person, including camping gear.
-We advise you to opt for waterproof luggage, which will protect your belongings from water in the event of rain, as luggage is stored outside.
-For the sake of your back and that of our baggage handlers, please ensure that the weight of your luggage complies with the following guidelines:
+During event trips, Vélo Québec Voyages provides luggage transport from one stopover city to another.
+We accept only one piece of luggage per person, including camping equipment.
+We recommend that you choose waterproof luggage to protect your personal belongings from rain, as luggage is stored outside.
+For the sake of both your back and our porters, please ensure that your luggage complies with the following weight restrictions:

-- 22 kg for the Sous les étoiles package
+- 22 kg for the Under the Stars package

-- 15 kg for the Under the Duvet package (Grand Tour only)
+- 15 kg for the Under the Duvet package (for the Grand Tour only)

-On the Grand Tour, you will be required to submit your luggage to a compulsory weight check at the time of departure, before boarding the trucks.
+On the Grand Tour, you will be required to submit your luggage to a mandatory weight check at departure, before loading it onto the trucks.
 Any excess weight must be returned to your vehicle.
 This weight limit must be respected throughout the trip.

-At La Petite Aventure, it's just as important to respect this limit, although there will be no systematic weighing at the time of departure.
+At La Petite Aventure, it is equally important to respect this limit, although there will be no systematic weighing at departure.
 However, we reserve the right to refuse any luggage that exceeds the acceptable limits.
-At La Petite Aventure, it's important to remember that all family members, including children of all ages, are entitled to one piece of luggage.
-That's why it's possible to divide up the equipment and balance the weight of each piece of luggage.
+At La Petite Aventure, it is important to remember that all persons registered for the family package, including children of all ages, are entitled to one piece of luggage.
+This allows you to distribute your equipment and balance the weight of each piece of luggage.

-We invite you to consult the Practical information ↓ section for tips and advice on preparing your trip and your luggage.
+Please see the Practical Informationsection ↓ for tips and advice on preparing for your trip and packing your luggage.

-We transport your luggage from one stage town to the next.
-You can pick up your belongings when you arrive at the Village, every day from 1 p.m. onwards.
+We transport your luggage from one stopover town to the next.
+You can collect your belongings upon arrival at the Village every day from 1 p.m.

-From 6 a.m. on the mornings we change Village, after dismantling your tent and packing your bag, you must drop it off at one of the numbered trucks.
+Starting at 6 a.m. on mornings when we move to a new village, after taking down your tent and packing your belongings, you must drop off your bag at one of the numbered trucks.

 Valet service (subject to change)

-To transport your bag from the parking areas to the start/finish site, or from the camping areas to the baggage trucks, local sports teams or organizations offer a valet service at a cost of $2 per bag.
-The money raised helps fund their activities.
+To transport your bag from the parking areas to the start/finish site or from the campgrounds to the luggage trucks, sports teams or local organizations offer a valet service at a cost of $2 per bag.
+The money raised helps them fund their activities.

 Meals

-Most meals are included in our Under the Stars packages.
-Please refer to the package purchased for details of the various inclusions.
-While lunch is served at the lunch stop, breakfast and dinner are always served at the Village.
+Most meals are included in the Under the Stars packages for our event trips.
+Please refer to the package you purchased to see what is included.
+While lunch is served at the dinner stop, breakfast and dinner are always served at the Village.

-Unless otherwise indicated, lunch is served only at the lunch stop, whose location is clearly marked and indicated on the route maps.
-It is open daily from 10 a.m. to 2 p.m. (or until the last cyclists arrive).
-Please note that cyclists who arrive before the lunch stop opens cannot get their lunch at any time.
+Unless otherwise indicated, dinner is served only at the dinner stop, whose location is clearly marked and indicated on the route maps.
+It is open every day from 10 a.m. to 2 p.m. (or until the last cyclists arrive).
+Please note that cyclists who pass by before the dinner stop opens will not be able to obtain their lunch upon arrival at their accommodation.

-Toilets, first-aid, water and a mechanical breakdown service are all available at the lunch stop.
-Access to the rest area and the services offered there are for the exclusive use of registered event participants.
+At the rest stop, you will find restrooms, first aid services, water, and mechanical assistance.
+Access to the rest stop and the services offered there are for the exclusive use of registered event participants.

 Massage therapy

-After a good day's cycling, think about relaxing by reserving your place for a 30 or 55-minute massage.
-You must reserve your place at the start site or directly in each Village, at the massage therapy room.
+After a great day of cycling, treat yourself to some relaxation by booking a 30- or 55-minute massage.
+You must reserve your spot at the starting site or directly at each of the Villages, at the massage therapy room.
 Fees apply.

-Although the Village is under surveillance throughout the night, we strongly recommend that you lock your bicycle at all times.
-Tie two or three bikes together near your tent, or to a fence when one is available.
-For obvious reasons of peace and quiet, we do not allow the use of bike alarms in the Village.
-Remember, you are always responsible for your belongings during the event.
+Although the Village is monitored throughout the night, we strongly recommend that you lock your bicycle at all times.
+Lock two or three bicycles together near your tent or to a fence, if there is one.
+For obvious reasons of peace and quiet, we do not allow the use of bicycle alarms in the Village.
+Remember that you are always responsible for your belongings during the event.

 Visitors and recreational vehicles

-It's not possible for visitors, either motorized or cyclists, to follow you on the road or at the lunch stop.
-You can, however, welcome them for a few hours at the Village, where they can accompany you to the Bistro only.
-However, we cannot allow them to camp on site, nor can we offer them dinner, as this service is reserved exclusively for registered event participants.
+Visitors, whether traveling by car or bicycle, are not permitted to follow you on the road or to the dinner stop.
+However, you may welcome them to the Village for a few hours, where they may accompany you to the Bistro only.
+We cannot allow them to camp on site or offer them dinner, as this service is reserved exclusively for registered event participants.

-La Petite Aventure and Le Grand Tour are a veritable village on wheels, which we assemble and disassemble every day (except when we sleep in the same place two nights).
-The Village is your campsite, your starting point and your destination all in one.
-At the Village, you have access to a wide range of services: bike repair, first aid, massage therapy (for a fee), etc.
+La Petite Aventure Le Grand Tour are like a village on wheels, which we set up and take down every day (except when we stay in the same place for two nights).
+The Village is your campsite, your starting point, and your base camp.
+At the Village, you have access to a wide range of services: bike repairs, first aid, massage therapy (for a fee), and more.

-Activities at the Village include a cinema, yoga sessions, local specialties and snacks.
-There's plenty to do every day, too.
-In addition to La Petite Aventure , there's a wide range of entertainment and activities for children of all ages.
-To find out what's on, check out the digital newsletter Le déchaîné.
+Among the various activities offered at the Village are a movie theater, yoga classes, local specialties, and snacks.
+Every day, you can also enjoy a host of activities.
+Petite Aventure to La Petite Aventure a wide range of entertainment and activities for children of all ages.
+For the program, check out the digital newsletter Le déchaîné.

 Tourist information kiosk

-At the tourist kiosk, you can obtain information about the stopover town and its attractions (beaches, parks, restaurants, museums, historic sites, outdoor activities, etc.).
-Be sure to stop by to learn about all the surprises and little extras our hosts have in store for you, and to sign up for any activities on offer.
+At the tourist kiosk, you can get information about the stopover town and its attractions (beaches, parks, restaurants, museums, historic sites, outdoor activities, etc.).
+Be sure to stop by to find out about all the surprises and little touches our hosts have in store for you, and to sign up for any activities on offer.

 Mechanical kiosk

-During events, we work in tandem with a team of experienced mechanics.
-Every day in the Village, from 6:30 a.m. to 10 a.m.
-(7 a.m. to 10 a.m. at La Petite Aventure) and from 2 p.m. to 7 p.m., they can remedy minor problems (free of charge, except for parts) or major ones (charges apply for labour and parts).
-Tires can also be inflated at the mechanics' booth.
+During events, we work alongside a team of experienced mechanics.
+Every day at the Village, from 6:30 a.m. to 10 a.m.
+(7 a.m. to 10 a.m. at La Petite Aventure) and from 2 p.m. to 7 p.m., they can fix minor problems (free of charge, except for parts) or major problems (charges for labor and parts).
+It is also possible to inflate your tires at the mechanical kiosk.

-Le Déchaîné is the official digital newspaper of the Grand Tour, while you'll find Le Petit Déchaîné at the Petite Aventure.
-Published a week before your event and updated right up to the start, it includes the latest news on the route (changes or places not to be missed), activities and the evening menu in the Village.
+Le Déchaîné is the official digital newspaper of the Grand Tour, while Le Petit Déchaîné is published during the Petite Aventure.
+Published one week before your event and updated until departure, it includes the latest news about the route (changes or places not to be missed), activities, and the evening menu at the Village.

 Bistro and wine bar

-From 1pm onwards, the Bistro is the meeting place for travellers.
-Discuss the day's adventures and relax with a drink.
-The stage also comes alive in the evening to the sound of live bands and DJs.
-In the dining room, you can enjoy the fine selection of products on offer at the wine counter every day.
+From 1 p.m. onwards, the Bistro becomes the meeting place for travelers.
+Here, they discuss the day's adventures and relax with a drink.
+The scene also comes alive in the evening to the sound of bands or DJs.
+In the dining room, you can enjoy the carefully selected products on offer at the wine counter every day.

-Sections are clearly identified for early risers (before 7 a.m.) and late risers (after 7 a.m.).
+There are clearly marked sections for early risers (before 7 a.m.) and late risers (after 7 a.m.).
 La Petite Aventure also has a "family" section.
-Whichever section you camp in, whispering is the order of the day between 10 p.m. and 7 a.m.
-Rental tents are set up and grouped together in a single location in the camping area.
+Regardless of which section you camp in, quiet hours are from 10 p.m. to 7 a.m.
+Rental tents are set up and grouped together in one area of the campground.

-We also reserve a small section of the campsite for our employees, cycling coaches and volunteers.
-Most of them stay up late and wake up when the rooster crows.
-Finally, we remind you that recreational vehicles are not allowed on the Village grounds.
+We also reserve a small section of the campground for our employees, cycling coaches, and volunteers.
+Most of them go to bed late and get up at the crack of dawn.
+Finally, please note that recreational vehicles are not allowed on Village grounds.

 Toilets and showers

-You have access to showers and toilets in the establishments where the Village is set up, as well as to 2 Festidouches - shower trailer trucks accessible daily on the Village site.
-Portable toilets are also available in camping areas.
+You have access to showers and toilets at the establishments where the Village is located, as well as two Festidouches—shower trailers available every day on the Village site.
+Portable toilets are added to the camping areas.

 On the road

-You're on the road network, and the roads are not closed to motorized traffic.
-So be careful!
+You are driving on the road network and the roads are not closed to traffic.
+So, be careful!

-- Respect road signs (traffic lights, stops, etc.)
+- Obey traffic signs (traffic lights, stop signs, etc.)

-- Drive on the right-hand side of the road, in the direction of traffic
+- Drive on the right side of the road, in the direction of traffic.

 - Have an active lighting system (white light at the front, red at the rear) if you plan to ride at night.

-If you're bringing your kids to La Petite Aventure, introduce them to the basics of bike safety and insist that they ride close to you.
+If you bring your children to La Petite Aventure, teach them the basics of bicycle safety and insist that they ride close to you.

 Traffic signs

-The route is signposted to make it easy for you to find your way.
-Our signs announce the lunch stop.
-Some indicate restrooms and water points.
-It's also worth mentioning that all support vehicles on the route always have water on board.
-Don't hesitate to flag them down if you need to.
+The route is marked so that you can easily find your way.
+Our signs indicate where you can stop for lunch.
+Some signs indicate where you can find restrooms and water sources.
+It is also worth mentioning that all support vehicles on the route always have water on board.
+Please feel free to flag them down if you need anything.

-Last-minute detour may occur, due to unforeseen roadworks or poor road conditions.
-In such cases, we will inform you with signs bearing the word DETOUR.
+Last-minute detours may occur, particularly due to unexpected roadworks or poor road conditions.
+If this happens, we will inform you using signs marked DETOUR.

 Optional courses